 Behind the ladder at floor level, a small entrance leads to a muddy and low bedding plane which showed no signs of previous visits.
 It was pushed for 11 m to a pit from which a 7 m pitch drops down into the back of Bridge Hall (see below).
-It was named Allen's crawl and is unlikely to be revisited.
+It was named Allen's crawl (after Allen Williams who pushed it to the bitter end) and is unlikely to be revisited.

 In front of the ladder, a bedding on the same level leads to the Minor Series.
 Below the bedding, a climb down brings one to the top of the Greasy Slab, (Point A on the survey) easy with the rope in place but a lot more sporting without.
 Below the Greasy Slab one emerges at the top of Bridge Hall (survey), the flat roofed bedding stretching away level while the boulder slope descends rapidly.
 It will be seen that the whole volume between the foot of the first pitch and here is just one big boulder choke with several holes penetrating it.

 To the left the hall stretches back and lowers until a muddy pool is reached where the pitch from Allen's Crawl drops down.
 Just below the roof of Bridge Hall a shelf runs on both sides until the walls close in and the chamber is spanned by a fine rock bridge of a most unstable composition (cross section).
 On either side of the bridge are flowstone cascades; that on the left goes nowhere, while on the right a slippery 7 m climb (Point C on the survey) leads to the Graveyard Inlet Series and Violet Ground Beetle Passage.